mohyaz11/OptimumSetupBook/manuscript/MachinePolicies.md

 ## Conclusion

-In this chapter, we set up multiple machine policies to ensure we have a high signal to noise ratio if/when Octopus Deploy cannot connect to a tentacle.
+In this chapter, we set up multiple machine policies to ensure we have a high signal to noise ratio if/when Octopus Deploy cannot connect to a Tentacle.
 Production is checked the most because typically that has the least number of deployments.
 An environment such as development is getting deployed to hundreds of times a day, and if a machine were to go down most people would know about it, but it would have the smallest impact on the business.